webaware/gravityforms-eway/readme.txt

 Not yet.
 There are plans to integrate eWAY's Rapid Payments API sometime in 2013, so check back in a while.

+= Can I use the eWAY hosted payment form with this plugin? =

+No, this plugin only supports the [Direct Payments API](http://www.eway.com.au/developers/api/direct-payments.html).

 = What is Stored Payments? =

 Like Direct Payments, the purchase information is sent to eWAY for processing, but with [Stored Payments](http://www.eway.com.au/how-it-works/what-products-are-included-#stored-payments) it isn't processed right away.
 The merchant needs to login to their eWAY Business Centre to complete each transaction.
 It's useful for shops that do drop-shipping and want to delay billing.
 Most websites should have this option set to No.

-= Can I use the eWAY hosted payment form with this plugin? =

-No, this plugin only supports the [Direct Payments API](http://www.eway.com.au/developers/api/direct-payments.html).
+= What is Beagle? =

+[Beagle](http://www.eway.com.au/how-it-works/what-products-are-included-#beagle-(free)) is a service from eWAY that provides a level of fraud protection for your transactions.
+It uses information about the IP address of the purchaser to suggest whether there is a risk of fraud.
+You must configure [Beagle rules](http://www.eway.com.au/developers/resources/beagle-(free)-rules) in your MYeWAY console before enabling Beagle in this plugin.

 = What Gravity Forms license do I need? =